-How can I keep safe from smoking?
+How you can keep safe while smoking

-Here are six ways to reduce the risk of fire from smoking:
+Reduce the risk of fire from smoking:

 - Only smoke outside.
 If you insist on smoking inside, take extra care and never smoke in bed as you could fall asleep and set fire to the bed.